Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Design Experimental Set-Up and Method

 \subsection{Measurement Protocol}

 The DC magnetic field of the PPMS was applied along the vertical direction and was then swept between $B_0\!=\!0$~Oe to $3000$~Oe in steps of 10~Oe.
-In addition, the probe was swept between $B_0\!=\!-3000$~Oe and $B_0\!=\!+3000$~Oe to reveal any field asymmetries in the setup's response.
-At each point, the field was allowed to equalize for a few seconds before a ${S_{11}}$ trace was taken, where ${S_{11}}=P_{\rm reflected}/P_{\rm incident}$ is akin to the power reflection coefficient at a given frequency.
+At each point, the field was allowed to equalize for a few seconds before a ${S_{11}}$ trace was taken, where ${S_{11}}=P_{\rm reflected}/P_{\rm incident}$ is the RF power reflection coefficient at a given frequency.
 The raw data consisted of csv files of the VNA traces taken over a 1.5 GHz span centered on each sample-cavity resonance frequency.
 To get an overview of the data and observe if hybridization of the cavity polaritons and material spins occurred, the ESR spectra would be visualized as a 3D colormap by plotting the ${S_{11}}$ vs. frequency (GHz) traces as a function of $B_0$.
 This technique follows those used by other studies \cite{ball_loop-gap_2018,everts_ultrastrong_2020, Libersky_Design2019}.